-- Major roads and bridges are destroyed, widespread destruction of crops poultry livestock and agricultural produce - Extreme rains, severe flooding, landslide, loss of livelihood and services, social and economic disruption or environmental damage Disasters - Aquifers and wetlands, farmlands and forests are all as essential to a city's survival as much as transport networks - Water, the most vital and most abused urban resource, best illustrates the precarious relationship that exists between cities and the natural system.
+- Major roads and bridges are destroyed, widespread destruction of crops poultry livestock and agricultural produce - Extreme rains, severe flooding, landslide, loss of livelihood and services, social and economic disruption or environmental damage Disasters - Farmlands, forests, Aquifers, wetlands and transport are all crucial for existence and survival for a city's life. - Water, the most vital and most abused urban resource; best illustrates the precarious relationship that exists between cities and the natural system.